sybersecho/jhip-toko-maju/README.md

 To optimize the jhiptokomaju application for production, run:

-    ./mvnw -Pprod clean package

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

-    java -jar target/*.war

-Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.
+Then navigate to [http://localhost:](http://localhost:) in your browser.

 Refer to [Using JHipster in production][] for more details.